NickDeitmers/Machine-Learning-Competition/README.md

 ## Project Description

-A cookie distributor, has hired us - team pink - to predict their customers' perceived quality of the products in its portfolio. <br> They have purhcased a cookie dataset and asked the team to develope a Machine Learning model to predict cookies' perceived quality.
+A cookie distributor called Flea Cookies has hired us - Team Pink - to predict their customers' perceived quality of the products in its portfolio. <br> Flea Cookies is suffering from financial problems as a result of failures in predicting their sales - they have overstocked some categories by 40% and understocked others by 25%.
+They have purchased a cookie dataset and asked the team to develop a Machine Learning model to predict the cookies' perceived quality.

 ## Dataset